Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Food Plants

-Silver Tussock (Poa cita), Red Tussock - Haumata (Chionochloa rubra), Festuca, Agropyron, Snow Tussock (Chionochloa spp), Other Tussock's (Poa spp) & some introduced grasses.
-It's suspected other Tussocks & grasses are suitable foodplants, but since the larvae are hard to find & the grasses are equally hard to identify, it maybe a while before there is a comprehensive list.
+Silver Tussock (Poa cita), Red Tussock - Haumata (Chionochloa rubra), Festuca, Agropyron, Snow Tussock (Chionochloa spp), Other Tussock's (Poa spp) and some introduced grasses. it's suspected other Tussocks and grasses are suitable foodplants, but since the larvae are hard to find and the grasses are equally hard to identify, it maybe a while before there is a comprehensive list.

 Lifecycle

-Note: there is possible inaccuracies for the egg, larvae & pupation stages.
+Note: there is possible inaccuracies for the egg, larvae and pupation stages.

 Lifecycle of the Common Tussock